 Aces High (2000: PC)

-Part flight sim, part MMO, Aces High might be 14 years old this year but it’s still going strong.
-Developer HiTech Creations has kept the game’s subscribers happy by constantly updating and upgrading the game – currently it’s about to begin alpha testing the game’s brand new graphics engine, which features light scattering effects, improved terrain detail, and realistic water.
+Part flight sim, part MMO, Aces High might be 15 years old this year but it’s still going strong.
+Developer HiTech Creations has kept the game’s subscribers happy by constantly updating and upgrading the game.
 Focusing chiefly on WWI and WWII aircraft, Aces High features accurately modelled planes and ground vehicles from six different nations, while its regular special events - from historical battles to air races - attract hundreds of players.